 Description:

-Keep your chest up, your back straight, and your arms out in front of you for balance.
+• Keep your chest up, your back straight, and your arms out in front of you for balance.

 Recommendations:

-Warm-up: It's important to warm up before performing deep squats.
+• It's important to warm up before performing deep squats.
 A few minutes of light cardio and dynamic stretching can help prepare your muscles and joints for the exercise.

-Use a support: When performing deep squats on one leg, use a wall or a sturdy object to support yourself until you build up the strength and balance to do the exercise without assistance.
+• Begin with using a support: When performing deep squats on one leg, use a wall or a sturdy object to support yourself until you build up the strength and balance to do the exercise without assistance.

-Stretch: After performing deep squats, stretch your leg muscles to prevent soreness and improve flexibility.
+• Always stretch after performing deep squats, stretch your leg muscles to prevent soreness and improve flexibility.

 Exercise